turboMaCk/planning-game/CONTRIBUTING.md

 # Contributing to Project

-The only officialy supported installation is via Nix package manager.
+The only officially supported installation is via Nix package manager.
 Nix takes care of installing all necessary dependencies including compilers required to build the project.

 ## Installation

-Please make sure you have Nix installed on your system using instractions from official website.
+Please make sure you have Nix installed on your system using instructions from official website.

-After clonning this project you need to run `nix-shell` within project directory.
+After cloning this project you need to run `nix-shell` within project directory.

 ```shell
 $ nix-shell